rvanheest-DANS-KNAW/course-react/react-basics/outline.md

 Challenges/extra features
 -------------------------
-A couple of extra features that this shoppinglist application needs are:
+To continue with this example and to get a better understanding of properties and state yourself, try to add one or more of the following features to this shoppinglist application.
+Clone the repository, follow the instructions in the README and get started writing code!

 * removing an element from the list.
-You can for example do this by adding a button for each element or by doubleclicking on the element itself.
+You can for example do this by adding a button for each element or by double clicking on the element itself.
 * clearing the shoppinglist.
 Add a button to the UI that removes all elements from the shoppinglist.
 * add a checkbox to the elements in the shoppinglist to signify an element to be 'done' while still keeping it on the